sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-zendesk-connector.md

 In Power Automate, select the required flow, and then select **Run**.

 > [!NOTE]
-> Automated flows are automatically triggered by create, update, and delete events.
+> Create, update, and delete events automatically trigger automated flows.

 ## Edit flows and field mappings (Optional)